orlp/pygrafix/readme.txt

     > python setup.py build --compiler=mingw32
     > python setup.py

 It might be possible that you get an error about "-mno-cygwin".
 In order to fix this you must go to your python install folder, find a file named "distutils.py" and remove all occurences of "-mno-cygwin".
-There sadly is, no other way.
+There sadly is no other way (this is a filed bug).

 Disclaimer:
 -----------